safe-waters/docker-lock/README.md

 # About
-`docker-lock` is a [cli-plugin](https://github.com/docker/cli/issues/1534) that generates and verifies lockfiles (think `package-lock.json` or `Pipfile.lock`) for docker and docker-compose. `docker-lock` allows developers to refer to images by tags, yet still receive all the benefits of referring to images by digest.
+`docker-lock` is a [cli-plugin](https://github.com/docker/cli/issues/1534) that uses lockfiles (think `package-lock.json` or `Pipfile.lock`) to ensure repeatable builds. `docker-lock` allows developers to refer to images by tags, yet still receive all the benefits of referring to images by digest.

+If you do not understand the differences between tags and digests, please refer to the [Motivation](#Motivation) section of this README.

 # How to use
 `docker-lock` ships with two commmands `generate` and `verify`:
 * `docker lock generate` generates a lockfile.
+* `docker lock rewrite` rewrites base images in Dockerfiles and docker-compose files to use their digests.
-* `docker lock verify` verifies that the lockfile digests are the same as the ones in the registry.
+* `docker lock verify` verifies that the lockfile digests are the same as the ones on a remote registry.

 # Install
 ## Linux